barelyhuman/reaper.is/pages/skills.md

 &rarr; Gitlab Runners / Github Actions / Earthly - **6/10**

 > **Note**: Haven't specifically specialized in **AWS** with a certification but
-> have worked with AWS enough to know my way around.
+> have worked with it enough to know my way around.

+> **Note**: I've also worked with Railway, Digital Ocean and GCP but not as
+> frequently, hence haven't been mentioned.

 ## Design Theory